viconx98/viconx98/readme.md

 **Backend: TypeScript, Node, ExpressJS, MongoDB**

 #### About
 Quiz up! is a quiz playing app aimed at making the interactions between students and teachers fun.
-It allows teachers to setup quizess and host them in real time with their class with any number of students.
+It allows teachers to create quizess and host them in real time with their class where any number of students can participate.

 #### Screenshots
 <div style="dispaly: flex: justify-content: center">